Modern coastal property management office in Orange County with large windows overlooking the Pacific Ocean, property

 Setting Risk Thresholds

-Property manager in white NextGen Coastal polo shirt at desk reviewing guest screening reports on laptop with verification documents and risk assessment charts visible on screen
+Property manager in white NextGen Coastal polo shirt at desk reviewing guest screening reports on laptop with verification

-Manual review of flagged bookings remains essential—AI provides data, but experienced operators make final approval decisions.
+Manual review of flagged bookings remains essential.
+AI provides data, but experienced operators make final approval decisions.

 Integration with PM Systems